Color Space

 The same is true for devices that capture images such as cameras.
 They need to specify what color space they are saving their data in, so anyone consuming the content can display it properly.

 Display devices can only display a small portion of colors compared to what the human eye can see.
-For example the sRGB color space, which most commercial computer monitors are limited to, is only 35% of the colors the human eye can actually see.
+For example the sRGB color space, which most commercial computer monitors are limited to, only covers 35% of the colors the human eye can actually see.

 A Primer on Coloredit